-In the 2014-15 season, Ms. Sterrenberg was named an inaugural Emerging Artist with Opera Philadelphia.
-She made her professional debut with the company in the World Premiere of Schnyder and Wimberly's Charlie Parker's YARDBIRD as Chan Parker, wife of Charlie Parker(sung by Lawrence Brownlee).
-Rachel also appeared with the New Jersey Symphony Orchestra and the Curtis Chamber Orchestra under the batons of Jacques Lacombe and Robert Spano, respectively.
-She then spent her summer with Opera Theatre of Saint Louis as a Gerdine Young Artist.
+Ms. Sterrenberg was named an inaugural Emerging Artist with Opera Philadelphia for their 2014-2015 season, returning the following season for a second year, where she was heard as Annina in La traviata and Sara in the East Coast Premiere of Jennifer Higdon’s Cold Mountain.
+Additional performances during that time included appearances with the New Jersey Symphony Orchestra and the Curtis Chamber Orchestra under the batons of Jacques Lacombe and Robert Spano, respectively, and a summer with Opera Theatre of Saint Louis as a Gerdine Young Artist.

-In 2014, Sterrenberg was awarded second place in the Mid-Atlantic Region of the Metropolitan National Council Auditions after winning in the Philadelphia District.
-Rachel is a first place recipient of the Alltech Undergraduate Vocal Scholarship, the Peterson Vocal Competition, and the Strauss Award in the Orpheus National Vocal Competition.
-Other notable awards include being a winner of the Kentucky District Metropolitan Opera National Council Auditions and the Encouragement Award for the 2012 MONC Mid-South Regional competition.
-Rachel is most recently a recipient of the prestigious Shoshanna Foundation Grant.
+In 2014, Ms. Sterrenberg was awarded second place in the Mid-Atlantic Region of the Metropolitan National Council Auditions after winning in the Philadelphia District.
+She is a first-place recipient of the Alltech Undergraduate Vocal Scholarship, the Peterson Vocal Competition, and the Strauss Award in the Orpheus National Vocal Competition.
+Other notable awards include being a winner of the Kentucky District Metropolitan Opera National Council Auditions and the Encouragement Award for the 2012 MONC Mid-South Regional competition and is most recently a recipient of the prestigious Shoshanna Foundation Grant.